HongjianLi/igrow/README.md

 Compilation
 -----------

 igrow depends on [Boost C++ Libraries].
 Boost 1.54.0 is supported.
-The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem` and `Program Options`.
+The must-be-built libraries required by igrow are `System`, `Thread`, `Filesystem`, `Program Options` and `Date Time`.
 An unofficial and header-only library, Boost.Process, is also required by igrow.
 The file `boost.process.tar.bz2` must be extracted to the Boost distribution tree in order to pass compilation.

 ### Compilation on Linux